ruthlesshelp/vending-machine-kata-py/README.md

 Working folder: `iter01`

-> As a customer,
+_As a customer,_
-> I want to have my money returned,
+_I want to have my money returned_
-> So that I can change my mind about buying stuff from the vending machine
+_So that I can change my mind about buying stuff from the vending machine_

-_When the return coins button is pressed, the money the customer has placed in the machine is returned and the display shows INSERT COIN._
+When the return coins button is pressed, the money the customer has placed in the machine is returned and the display shows INSERT COIN.

 ### Test 1